sworrl/HFGCSpy/README.md

 Configuring config.ini (see below).

-Manually configuring Apache2 to serve /opt/hfgcspy/web_ui and alias /hfgcspy_data to /opt/hfgcspy/web_ui/hfgcspy_data.
+Manually configuring Apache2 to serve the web UI (e.g., from /opt/hfgcspy/web_ui) and alias the data directory (e.g., /hfgcspy_data to /opt/hfgcspy/web_ui/hfgcspy_data).

-Creating and enabling a systemd service file (example provided in setup.sh).
+Creating and enabling a systemd service file (example provided in the setup.sh script).

 Usage
 Accessing the Web UI